grahamgilbert/crypt/README.md

 ## Configuration

-Preferences can be set either in `/Library/Preferences/com.grahamgilbert.crypt.plist` or via MXC / Profiles.
+Preferences can be set either in `/Library/Preferences/com.grahamgilbert.crypt.plist` or via MCX / Profiles.

 ### ServerURL